rethinkdb/rethinkdb-rs/api/javascript/index.md

 `r.args` is a special term that's used to splice an array of arguments into another term.
-This is useful when you want to call a variadic term such as `getAll` with a set of arguments produced at runtime.
+This is useful when you want to call a variadic term such as [getAll](/api/javascript/get_all/) with a set of arguments produced at runtime.

-This is analogous to using **apply** in JavaScript.

 __Example:__ Get Alice and Bob from the table `people`.